kaverigajula013-dev/sql-python-data-analysis-pipeline/README.md

-# sql-python-data-analysis-pipeline
+# SQL + Python Data Analysis Pipeline

+## Project Overview
-End-to-end data analysis pipeline using SQL and Python for data extraction, transformation, and automated reporting.
+This project demonstrates how SQL-style data analysis workflows can be implemented using Python and Pandas.

+## Tools Used
+Python
+Pandas
+SQL-style aggregation

+## Features
+- Data loading and transformation
+- Aggregation analysis
+- Automated report generation

+## Output
+A summary sales report generated automatically from the dataset.